mia-platform/documentation/docs/fast_data/configuration/config_maps/aggregation.md

 The page will now show the list of fields, as defined in the Single View Data Model page.
 You can even navigate in the nested structure of fields between fields of type `object` or `array of objects` to see the child fields and manage them as well.

-Clicking on a field will open a drawer to the right side of the panel that allow you to map this field, by allowing the selection of an existing dependency and a field.
+Clicking on a field will open a drawer to the right side of the panel that allows you to map this field, by allowing the selection of an existing dependency and a field.

 <!-- TODO: Screenshot of a non mapped field, close up -->

 The _Dependency_ select field will include a list of existing dependencies (on top) and all the other dependencies that can be connected (based on the conditions included inside the ER Schema).

-Selecting a dependency will update the state of the _Set Path_ button and its label: if the dependency already exist, the label will inform the user that a "Path is set", indicating that the Aggregation already includes all the necessary dependencies (from the base projection - thus that dependency linked to the Projection Changes document via the `_identifier` condition) and it's already possible to select the field to complete the mapping: the _Field_  select field will now be available and the list will contain all the fields that can be used for the mapping.
+Selecting a dependency will update the state of the _Set Path_ button and its label: if the dependency already exists, the label will inform the user that a "Path is set", indicating that the Aggregation already includes all the necessary dependencies (from the base projection - thus that dependency linked to the Projection Changes document via the `_identifier` condition) and it's already possible to select the field to complete the mapping: the _Field_  select field will now be available and the list will contain all the fields that can be used for the mapping.

 The selection will automatically create the mapping.
 This can be noted also by the fact that all the warnings next to the name of the field will disappear.

 ### Automatic generation of dependencies via Path

-In case the value selected in the _Dependency_ select field is a dependency that does not exist yet, the "Path not set" text will still be there, and the `Set Path` button can be clicked and to open a modal that will introduce the user to a new way to create dependencies.
+In case the value selected in the _Dependency_ select field is a dependency that does not exist yet, the "Path not set" text will still be there, and the `Set Path` button can be clicked to open a modal that will introduce the user to a new way to create dependencies.

 <!-- TODO: Screenshot of Set Path modal, first step -->

 The modal will include all the different paths to create all the needed dependencies to proceed with the mapping.
-Each path will represent a steps composed by different projections connected via ER Schema `one-on-one` conditions.
+Each path will represent a step composed of different projections connected via ER Schema `one-on-one` conditions.

 In the example above, there are more ways to reach from <!-- TODO: Projection A --> Projection A to <!-- TODO: Projection B --> Projection B, and it will be possible to select the path needed for the mapping.
-The modal also include a canvas to the left side, similar to the ER Schema canvas, that shows the currently selected modal to help the user to visualize the path and make the correct choice.
+The modal also includes a canvas to the left side, similar to the ER Schema canvas, that shows the currently selected modal to help the user to visualize the path and make the correct choice.

 Click on `Next` will move to the next step of the modal where the user will be prompted to select the condition for each step of the path.

 <!-- TODO: Screenshot of Set Path modal, second step -->

-After selecting a condition for each step, a click on the `Save` butotn will automatically create a dependency for each step of the selected path.
-The mapping can continue, since the _Field_ select will be enabled and the value can be selected.
+After selecting a condition for each step, a click on the `Save` button will automatically create a dependency for each step of the selected path.
+The mapping can continue since the _Field_ select will be enabled and the value can be selected.

 ### Manage the existing dependencies

 The _Set Path_ modal is not the only way to add new dependencies.
 These can be included manually via the `Edit dependencies` button at the bottom of the page, followed by the number of dependencies already set.
 This button will open a different modal that will show all the existing dependencies, giving the possibility to add or delete some.

 <!-- TODO: Screenshot of the Dependency Editor, list of dependencies -->

-A click to the button `+ Add dependency` will change the content of the modal to a form that will allow the user to select the starting projection, the target projection, the condition that connects said projection and - finally - a name to give to said dependency, in case you want to create [an alias](#using-the-same-projection-as-a-dependency-multiple-times-under-different-conditions).
+A click on the button `+ Add dependency` will change the content of the modal to a form that will allow the user to select the starting projection, the target projection, the condition that connects said projection and - finally - a name to give to said dependency, in case you want to create [an alias](#using-the-same-projection-as-a-dependency-multiple-times-under-different-conditions).

 <!-- TODO: Screenshot of the Dependency Editor, form to add a new dependency -->